 You don’t want to end up like a human Rube Goldberg machine, spending a whole lot of effort for tiny results.

-That’s the reason to come up with clear goals.
 It’s easy to come up with a random set of actions to accomplish every day; you need to make sure that the set you choose is advancing you in the direction of your ultimate vision.